National Association of Women Lawyers

 The National Association of Women Lawyers is a voluntary organization founded in 1899 and based in the United States.
 Its aim is to promote women lawyers and women's legal rights.

 History

 The group was originally called the "Women Lawyers' Club", and was founded by 18 female lawyers in New York City in 1899.
+The group was renamed the "Women Lawyers Association" by 1914, and changed to its current name in 1923.

+Women Lawyers Journal

 The organization started publishing the Women Lawyers Journal in 1911.
-The group was renamed the "Women Lawyers Association" by 1914, and changed to its current name in 1923.